MicrosoftDocs/memdocs/sccm/desktop-analytics/faq.md

 ### Can I reduce the amount of time it takes for data to refresh in my Desktop Analytics portal?

 There are two types of data in the Desktop Analytics portal: Administrator data and diagnostic data.
-You can refresh administrator data on-demand by opening the data currency flyout and clicking "Apply changes".
-This will immediately trigger a one-time refresh of any pending administrator changes in your workspaces.
-Changes will propagate and generally be available within 15-60 minutes, depending on the size of your workspace as well as the scope of pending changes.
-You can request an on-demand data refresh up to 6 times within a 24-hour period.
+To refresh administrator data on-demand, open the data currency flyout and select **Apply changes**.
+This action immediately triggers a one-time refresh of any pending administrator changes in your workspaces.
+The changes propagate and are generally available within 15-60 minutes.
+The timing depends on the size of your workspace and the scope of pending changes.
+You can request an on-demand data refresh up to six times within a 24-hour period.

-All data is updated automatically once daily, even if you do not request an on-demand data refresh.
-There is no way to trigger an on-demand refresh of diagnostic data.
-To learn more about the different types of data in Desktop Analytics, see [Data latency](https://docs.microsoft.com/en-us/sccm/desktop-analytics/troubleshooting#data-latency).
+All data is updated automatically once daily, even if you don't request an on-demand data refresh.
+There's no way to trigger an on-demand refresh of diagnostic data.
+For more information about the different types of data in Desktop Analytics, see [Data latency](/sccm/desktop-analytics/troubleshooting#data-latency).

 ## Privacy